Cascading Waterfall: Information

-The waterfall, which was completed in 1936.
-The walkways surrounding the waterfall features the first use of aggregated concrete anywhere in the world.
+Water first flowed through the cascade in 1932.
+The walkways surrounding the waterfall features the first use of exposed aggregate concrete anywhere in the world.
 The waterfall is maintained by the National Park Service.

 Condition

 The waterfall was surveyed in 1994 by Save Outdoor Sculpture and at the time treatment was needed.

 A broken pump caused the fountains to stop operating in 2016.
 In 2017, local residents living near the fountains created a community group to report to the National Park Service whenever the fountains were not operating.
 The following year, WAMU reported that the water supply piping had leaks.
 Contractors began to fix the piping, however, work stopped when they discovered that the pipe was cast iron.
 The National Park Service reported that they would replace 90 feet of piping to ensure the waterfall's continual operations.
 As of 2016, half of the funding to maintain Meridian Hill Park was used to maintain the fountains.

+As part of a broader infrastructure renewal effort during the 250th year of independence celebration of the USA, the fountain was brought back to working condition.